Live Exploration of Dynamic Rings: Ring Exploration in

 In phase $j > \overline{j}$, by construction, we have a sequence of rounds where agents have the same direction of length at least $2^{j -\overline{j}}$.
 We have $2^{j -\overline{j}} > c \cdot n$ when $j > \log(len(ID)+3)+\log(c\cdot n)+3$.
 We reach the end round of this phase by $r= \sum_{i=0}^{\log(len(ID)+3)+\log(c\cdot n)+4}2^i \leq 32((len(ID)+3)c \cdot n)$.
 The last statement of the lemma derives directly by the presence of $1$ and $0$ in each possible $S(ID)$.

 \end{proof}

-\begin{theorem} Algorithm {\sc StartFromLandmarkNoChirality} allows two anonymous agents starting from the landmark without chirality to explore a 1-interval connected ring with a landmark and to terminate in $O(n\log(n))$ time. \end{theorem} \begin{proof} First note that if the agents catch each other, by the proof of Theorem~\ref{thm:unknownNWithChirality}, they will explore the ring and terminate in $O(n)$ time since the moment they catch.
-Hence, in the remainder of the proof we deal with the case when the agents never catch each other.
+\begin{theorem} Algorithm {\sc StartFromLandmarkNoChirality} allows two anonymous agents without chirality starting from the landmark to explore a 1-interval connected ring with a landmark and to explicitly terminate in $O(n\log(n))$ time. \end{theorem} \begin{proof} First note that if the agents catch each other, as shown in the proof of Theorem~\ref{thm:unknownNWithChirality}, they will explore the ring and terminate in $O(n)$ time after the moment they catch; hence, in the remainder of the proof, we deal with the case when the agents never catch each other.

-Second, if the agents meet at the landmark and terminate from state \sAtLandmark, they must have bounced from the same edge and the ring has been explored; this is because they started from the landmark and returned at the same time while both were blocked exactly once.